vsrinivas/fuchsia/docs/ledger/testing.md

 **application tests** are also written against client-facing FIDL services exposed by Ledger, but in this case the test code runs in a separate process, and connects to Ledger the same way any other client application would do.
-This is the highest-level way of testing that excercises all of the Ledger stack.
+This is the highest-level way of testing that exercises all of the Ledger stack.

 Application tests inherit from [LedgerAppTest] and are currently all placed in one file at `src/app/ledger_apptests.cc`.

-All applicaton tests in the Ledger tree are built into a single `ledger_apptests` binary, that by default can be executed on Fuchsia by running `ledger_apptests`.
+All application tests in the Ledger tree are built into a single `ledger_apptests` binary, that by default can be executed on Fuchsia by running `ledger_apptests`.